-7.1.5 EEAASR Alternative Proposal
+7.1.1 EEAASR Alternative Proposal

-While the IPA believes it has the authority to conduct an EEASR procurement as outlined above and requests that the Commission consider approving that proposal, an alternative approach should also be considered.
+While the IPA believes it has the authority to conduct an EEASR procurement as outlined in its draft and originally-filed 2015 Plan and requested that the Commission consider approving that proposal, the Agency ultimately supported - and won approval for - the following alternative approach.

 The goal of the EEASR proposal is to lower the cost of power by focusing on offsetting the cost of power during high price summer hours.
 Another way to achieve this result - and one which may better-match the EEAASR proposal's goal - is by flattening the load shape of eligible retail customers.
-In this approach, not only could the quantity of peak block procurement be reduced, but the match between procured peak blocks and the actual load shape would also be improved and shaping costs118 could be reduced.
+In this approach, not only could the quantity of peak block procurement be reduced, but the match between procured peak blocks and the actual load shape would also be improved and shaping costs120 could be reduced.